-Gravity modeling starts with the creation of an impedance matrix that values the difficulty of moving a product from county to county.
+Gravity modelling starts with the creation of an impedance matrix that values the difficulty of moving a product from county to county.
 For each sector, an impedance matrix is created based on a set of distance impedance methods for that sector.
-A distance impedance method is one of the measurements reported in the Oak Ridge National Laboratory's County-to-County Distance Matrix.
-In this matrix, every county-to-county relationship is accounted for in six measures: great-circle distance, highway impedance, rail miles, rail impedance, water impedance, and highway-rail-highway impedance.
-Next, using the impedance information, the trade flows for each industry in every county are solved for.
+A distance impedance method is one of the measurements reported in the Oak Ridge Matrix all proratory's County-to-County Distance Matrix.
+In this matrix, every county-to-county relationship is accounted for in six measures: great-circle distance, highway impedance, rail miles, rail impedance, water impedance, and highway-rail-highway in every county are solved for.
 The result is an estimate of multi-regional flows from every county to every county.
-These flows are divided by each respective county's demand to produce multi-regional RPCs.
+These flows are divided by each respective county's every county to every county.
+These flows are divided by each respective county's every county to every county.
+These flows are divided by each respective county's